vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_config_cert_add.md

 ### Options

 ```
-      --ca-certificate string     path to the public certificate
+      --ca-cert string            path to the public certificate
   -h, --help                      help for add
       --host string               host or host:port
       --insecure string           allow the use of http when interacting with the host (default "false")